intentframe/intentframe/packages/policy-registry/policy_registry/TODO/bundle_validator.md

 - The bundle process exposes `POST /policies/validate` (or the equivalent gRPC method) — one round trip, returns 204 / 422.
 - The policy-registry server, on every `POST /policies` and `PATCH …/constraints`, calls the bundle service over UDS before storing.
 If the bundle service is down → registry refuses writes (fail closed).
 The supervisor `depends_on` ensures bundle-runtime is healthy first, so this is normal.

 So the answer to your question — "registry makes an HTTP call to validate, internally or via an internal bundle SDK client?" — is: **HTTP/UDS, via a thin client**, mirroring how everything else in IntentFrame already talks.
-The same way `intentframe-core` reaches `policy-registry` today.
+The same way `intentframe-server` reaches `policy-registry` today.

 ## Why this is strictly better than what the old loader did